Kitchen Remodel for Older Home

 To enlarge the kitchen, space was taken from the existing entry way and laundry room.
 The back door was moved and mud room/entryway space reduced, but not eliminated.

-The biggest challenge encountered was that client wanted a wood ceiling, which, unfortunately, had to be scrapped due to cost.
+The biggest challenge encountered involved the ceiling.
+The homeowner wanted a wood ceiling, which, unfortunately, had to be scrapped due to cost.
 The designer suggested wood beams as an alternative.
-When the existing ceiling was removed, a metal support beam was discovered.
-The designer and contractor worked together to come up with a solution.
-The beam was boxed in to create the look of a solid wood beam.
+When the existing ceiling was removed, the contractor discovered a metal support beam they didn’t know about.
+The designer and contractor worked together to come up with a way to work around the metal beam.
+They boxed it in to create the look of a solid wood beam.

 Another challenge when remodeling an older home is discovering unexpected structural obstacles.
 In this old house remodel, the contractor discovered that the ceiling was two levels.
 The homeowner, kitchen designer and contractor conferred, and as a result, the two-level ceiling was kept.

 Although this has nothing to do with remodeling an older home, a challenge for this project came from the COVID pandemic.
-The entire project was completed during 2020 when the virus was raging with consequent delays in getting products, workers going into quarantine, etc. Plus the homeowner had to work from her home office while construction was in progress.
-And her children were quarantined, so they were home during the project as well.
-Definitely a different set of challenges involved in bringing this project to completion.
+The entire project was completed during 2020 when the virus was raging with consequent delays in getting products, workers going into quarantine, etc. Plus the homeowner had to work from her home office while construction was in progress, with all the noise and dirt and disruptions.
+And her children were quarantined, so they were going to school remotely at home during the project as well.
+COVID definitely created an unusual set of challenges when bringing this project to completion.

 The new kitchen is hardly recognizable.
-The entire layout of the room was re-configured to get the kitchen the client wanted.
+The entire layout of the room was re-configured to get the kitchen the homeower wanted.
 What she got:

 - New floor Cortec